ELITR/online-text-flow/README.md

       -j, --json    Output the events as JSON objects with detailed information about the data, the flow, the text, and other indicators.
       -t, --text    Output the resulting text split into classes by empty lines.
-      --timestamps  Output the real events timestamps as 3rd and 4th space- separated column.
-The timestamps are approximated by from the input segments by length in characters.  [default: False] -b, --brief   The input is converted from the 'brief text-flow' to the 'verbose' one, a.k.a. the Ota's original communication protocol with repeated sentences.  [default: False]
-      -h, --help    Show this message and exit.
+      --timestamps  Output the real events timestamps as the 3rd and 4th space- separated column.
+The timestamps are approximated from the input segments by length in characters.  [default: False] -b, --brief   Input is converted from the "brief" text flow to the original "verbose" protocol with repeated sentences.  [default: False] -h, --help    Show this message and exit.

 ### online-text-flow client / [client.py](elitr/onlinetextflow/client.py)

     Usage: online-text-flow client [OPTIONS] [KIND] [URL]

-      Emit data from the standard input as the KIND of events to the URL/send websocket or the URL/post endpoint, depending on the scheme of the URL.
-      KIND is empty and URL is ws://127.0.0.1:5000 by default.
+      Emit data as the KIND of events to the URL/send websocket or the URL/post endpoint, depending on the scheme of the URL.
+Consider websockets over recurring requests.
+KIND is '' and URL is ws://127.0.0.1:5000 by default.

       If an input line contains two integers as artificial timestamps and then some text, an event is being built from the consecutive lines while the timestamps increase.
 The specific difference of timestamps on one line classifies the text as "complete", "expected", "incoming", or ignored.

       If the data on a line is a JSON object, the event being built is posted, then the data object is decorated and posted as an event of its own.

       Lines that do not fit the logic are ignored.
 They do not emit the event in progress and are printed to the standard error.
 Use the --verbose option to observe the implementation details and the semantics of the events.

     Options:
       -v, --verbose  Print the JSON event and the response code from the server.
                      [default: False]
-      -b, --brief    The input is converted from the 'brief text-flow' to the 'verbose' one, a.k.a. the Ota's original communication protocol with repeated sentences.  [default: False]
-      -h, --help     Show this message and exit.
+      -b, --brief    Input is converted from the "brief" text flow to the original "verbose" protocol with repeated sentences.  [default: False] -h, --help     Show this message and exit.

 ### online-text-flow server / [server.py](elitr/onlinetextflow/server.py)